warmana/cloudant-docs-fork/docs2017/src/docs/offerings/index.md

 It is offered as either a [Shared Plan](index.html#shared-plan), or an [Enterprise (Dedicated) Plan](index.html#enterprise-plan).

+Cloudant is also available as an [IBM Bluemix service](bluemix.html).

 ### Shared Plan

 With the Cloudant Shared Plan,